reTHINK-project/dev-catalogue/doc/assessment/Readme.md

 Besides, it should be noted that httperf is not run immediately but is invoced by autobench [autobench], which allows to run several httperf-based experiments in a row where each experiment is invoked with a different connection rate.

-For all experiments, the Catalogue is provisioned with catalogue objects as contained in the default database available as part of the "rethink/default-database" docker image.
-The catalogue objects contain a descriptor and associated code for the "HelloWorldObserver" hyperty.
-This hyperty descriptor is used in the http-request queries for all experiments.

 Each experiment is repeated 200 times to calculate statistic significance of the results, i.e., to obtain confidence values for the reported averages.
+Repetitions of measurements are automatically invoked using [autobench], which in turn calls the corresponding httperf command.
 The corresponding autobench command is:

 ```
 autobench --single_host --host1 ${CATALOGUE_URL} --uri1 ${URI} --low_rate 1 --high_rate 4000 --rate_step 5 --num_call 1 --num_conn 20 --timeout 5 --output_fmt tsv --port1 $PORT --file response_time_numcalls_1_$i.tab 2>&1 | tee response_time_numcalls_1_$i.outputLog